-The Lapwing Festival is a unique event celebrating its third year in 2018.
-Four outstanding artists will perform in the magical setting of the Coastguard Cottages, Cuckmere Haven.
-This year we are expanding to a beautiful marquee with views of the cottages, the Cuckmere Valley and the cliffs of the Seven Sisters.
+The Lapwing Festival is a unique event celebrating its fourth year in 2019.
+Six outstanding artists will perform in the magical setting of the Coastguard Cottages, Cuckmere Haven.
+Situated in a cosy, acoustic marquee with views of the cottages, the Cuckmere Valley and the cliffs of the Seven Sisters, this is the most beautiful concert venue in the world.
 Only 60 tickets are available for each of these incredibly intimate recitals.
 Profits will be donated to the Cuckmere Haven SOS campaign, which seeks to save the cottages from coastal erosion.

 All tickets include drinks and canapés.

 Fran and Flora - "a string duo bound for glory" (BBC Radio 3)